 If you choose to drink socially with family and friends, remember the healthy limits for drinking alcohol.
 If your drinking is creating problems (e.g., hangovers, problems with friends and family, interfering with work or school), you might ask yourself: "What impact is alcohol having on my life?"

 Luckily, there are ways you can stay within these healthy limits:

 Before going out, make a mental note to yourself to drink within healthy limits.

 Set a limit of one to two beverages per drinking occasion -- and keep track.

 Consider limiting the number of nights per week that you drink alcohol to no more than one or two nights a week.
 Develop ways to enjoy time with friends that don't involve alcohol.

-- Think about other ideas that might work well for you.
-You are more likely to follow your own personal goals and plans.
+Think about other ideas that might work well for you.
+You are more likely to follow your personal goals and plans.

-Fortunately, there are lots of options for help, including measuring your levels with a short, anonymous screening test on My HealtheVet.
-(Results are not recorded.)
+There are lots of options for help, including measuring your levels with a short, anonymous screening test on My HealtheVet (results are not recorded).
 Some people decide they are drinking at unhealthy levels.
 They may limit themselves successfully or stop altogether on their own.
 Others find they want help.
-There are many resources available in the VA, the community, and on-line to help you reduce risky drinking.
+There are many resources available in the VA, the community, and online to help you reduce risky drinking.
 Alcohol dependence can be treated.
 Risky drinking can be limited.
 Effective treatments include one-to-one counseling, group treatments, medications to reduce craving or prevent relapse, and inpatient or residential treatment.
 Learn the basic facts so you can 'Limit Alcohol.'